 - Each VCN has its own dynamic routing gateway (DRG) and private virtual circuit .
 You must use a different VLAN and different set of BGP IP addresses for each private virtual circuit.

 - You can also use FastConnect public peering to give your on-premises network access to public endpoints of Oracle services.
 In this case, you set up a single public virtual circuit , which covers all the VCNs.
-With public peering, make sure to configure your edge device (also known as your customer-premises equipment or CPE) to prefer FastConnect over your ISP for the Oracle Cloud Infrastructure public IP prefixes.
+With public peering, configure your edge device (also known as your customer-premises equipment or CPE) to prefer FastConnect over your ISP for the Oracle Cloud Infrastructure public IP prefixes.
 Or, if you plan to also set up private access to Oracle services through one of the VCNs, see the important routing details in Routing Details for Connections to Your On-Premises Network.

 Overview of the Scenario